Discover how income taxes in Belgium work, including the 2023 income tax bands and how to file your Belgian income tax

 Taxes on income and salary in Belgium

 - Employed income: workers in Belgium pay income tax on their earnings.
 Income tax rates are charged in four tiers between 25% and 50% system (more on this later).

 - Self-employed income: self-employed workers, freelancers, sole traders and people with a stake in a partnership pay income tax at the same rates as workers.
 Find out more in our guide to self-employed taxes in Belgium.

 - Business income: company owners must pay corporate tax on their business profits.
-Corporate tax is set at 29%, plus a surcharge tax of 2% (totalling 29.58%).
-Corporate tax rates will drop to 25% in 2021.
+Corporate tax was reduced from 29% to 25% at the start of 2021 and remains 25% for 2022.